U.S. Statue Removals Inspire Indigenous People In Latin America To Topple Monuments

 It was erected in 1939 in Popayán, the capital of the western Colombian state of Cauca, which has a large Indigenous population.
 Besides bitterness over centuries-old abuses, the Misak and other Indigenous groups argue that agribusiness has occupied their traditional territory.
 In attempting to reclaim these lands, they have frequently clashed with government troops.

-The toppling of the statue "may seem like a minor episode but its shows how dramatic the situation in Cauca has become," says Bogotá political analyst Ariel Ávila.
-"The pressure keeps building, and building, and building."
+The toppling of the statue "may seem like a minor episode, but it shows how dramatic the situation in Cauca has become," says Bogotá political analyst Ariel Ávila.
+"The pressure keeps building and building and building."

 But there's already been a backlash, with Carmen Vásquez, Colombia's culture minister, blaming the Misak for "violent acts" against the nation's cultural patrimony.